Tips for Serving Dessert with Dinner (and other meals and snacks)

 Research shows that offering dessert with a meal or snack neutralizes it.
 Kids get to choose in what order they eat their food.
 And offering dessert with dinner or other meals and snacks will help take the pressure off both you and your child.

-Most importantly, allow your child to decide what they eat first.
 Many parents worry their children shouldn’t eat their dessert first because they’ll fill up and won’t eat any of their dinner ever again.
 Over time, the dessert will be less exciting and kids will know to expect it regularly.

 Often, it’s those children who aren’t allowed to eat dessert who eat it first.
 Many kids will eat a little of their dessert and then eat some of the other food on their plate and then go back to the dessert.

-Offer desserts family style sometimes and allow children to have as much as they want.
+And allow your children to have as much as they want.
+This can feel scary for parents.

 Anytime works as a time to offer dessert.
 Dessert before dinner even works.
 For example, you might be out running errands and stop for ice cream on the way home just before dinner time and it’s easier to have it then than it is to pile in the car and go back out after dinner.